top of page

 With the replacement of Ruben Contreras with Geoffrey Wever in 2015 as the new Secretary of the Board, ASDF started its process of solidifying its position in the international arena by establishing formal partnerships with international organizations working in the same field.

 Under the leadership of Kevin de Cuba as Executive Director, ASDF made significant strides and positioned itself as the leading foundation in the field of Circular Economy in the Americas.
-In the summer of 2016 it launched the Circular Economy Platform of the Americas to pioneer the awareness raising and adoption of circular economy principles throughout the American Continent, and is the institutional founder of the Circular Economy Forum of the Americas, the premier international gathering of Circular Economy minded individuals, companies, NGO’s, academia, and governments from all over the American Continent to discuss the needs, challenges and opportunities to promote and make the transition towards a Circular Economy (CE) possible.
+In the summer of 2016 it launched the Circular Economy Platform of the Americas (CEP-Americas) to pioneer the awareness raising and adoption of circular economy principles throughout the American Continent, and is the institutional founder of the Circular Economy Forum of the Americas (CEFA), the premier international gathering of Circular Economy minded individuals, companies, NGO’s, academia, and governments from all over the American Continent to discuss the needs, challenges and opportunities to promote and make the transition towards a Circular Economy (CE) possible.

-2021 - present
+2021 - 2023

 Starting 2021, Kevin de Cuba replaced Geoffrey Wever as Secretary of the Board with plans for renewing the program portfolio and strategies, and bringing in new people for a new chapter in ASDF's trajectory.
+During this time frame ASDF was able to consolidate its position in the Americas as a go-to organization relating to Circular Economy for Sustainable Development.

 Moving forward, ASDF will continue to build on its solid track record of providing international advisory and technical assistance to facilitate the transition toward sustainable development for communities throughout the Americas.